frederickaplan/fdh/files/PART3/fdh-3-2.md

 ## In the next chapter

-We will look at constraints, rule systems and solvers.
+We will look at constraints, rule systems, solvers, simulations and parralel worlds.

 ## Further Reading